tpaananen/Docker-CLI-For-Windows/README.md

 ## Cons

-- You usually need to reset networking after waking up from hibernate
+- Networking is sometimes painful when VPN needs to be used
-- Networking is painful when VPN needs to be used
+- Connection from application running in a container to Windows host may be painful to ge to work

 ## Pros